DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 The rights can be permanent or dynamic.
 For example, if a company has two sales departments, sales managers can always see only objects (Requests, Deals, Reports, etc.) related to their department.

 Dynamic rights can depend on many factors.
 For example, the value of filters.
 Even company managers or CRM administrators who can see all objects will not be able to see an object belonging to a department different from the current one selected in the department filter.
-In order to see this object, you need to select the corresponding department in the filter or select the "all" value.
+To see this object, you need to select the corresponding department in the filter or select the "all" value.

 ## Helping users to master Django CRM